 3. Streamlined Onboarding and Training

 Effective server training is essential for providing a consistent customer experience.
-KNOW takes the guesswork out of onboarding by providing a mobile-based training platform that helps new hires hit the ground running.
+KNOW takes the guesswork out of onboarding by providing a mobile-based training platform that encompasses food server job responsibilities and helps new hires hit the ground running.
 With bite-sized lessons, interactive quizzes, and easy access to your restaurant’s knowledge base, servers can be trained on everything from menu knowledge to company-specific SOPs.
 This approach not only improves the speed and effectiveness of onboarding but also ensures that all team members are continuously learning, enhancing long-term employee engagement and retention.

 4. Automated Compliance and Food Safety

 Food safety and compliance audits are critical to maintaining your restaurant’s reputation and avoiding costly fines.
 With KNOW, you can digitize food safety checks, manage HACCP protocols, and streamline all your audits (from pest control to equipment safety).
-Real-time visibility into audit statuses ensures you never miss a deadline, and you can generate reports with one click—making compliance faster, easier, and less stressful for your team.
+Real-time visibility into audit statuses ensures you never miss a deadline, whether it’s checking on water glasses or generating reports with one click, making compliance faster, easier, and less stressful for your team.

 5. Issue Tracking and Maintenance Management